NetzwergX/netzwergx.github.io/_posts/2013-02-21-setting-up-ts3-on-debian-6.md

 	token=****************************************

-You will need those values to gain admin rights on your server.
+You will need those values to gain administrative rights on your server.
 I recommend saving them temporarily in a text file.
-Currently, the ts3 server runs in your active shell - which is only active as long as you keep the ssh session active.
+Currently, the ts3 server runs in your active shell, which is only active as long as you keep the ssh session active.

 To get the server running as a daemon, you can use the `ts3server_startscript`: